|< Back 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 Next >

 1822Rutherford B. Hayes, 19th President of the United States, is born Rutherford Birchard Hayes in Delaware, Ohio.

-1824Mexico becomes a federal republic.
+1824Mexico becomes a federal republic with a new constitution.

 1830The Kingdom of Belgium is established after separation from the Netherlands.